simpledotorg/simple-android/doc/arch/002-bottom-sheets.md

-# ADR: Using Activity for bottom sheets instead of Fragment
+# ADR 002: Using Activity for bottom sheets instead of Fragment

 ## Status
 Accepted